-Deed of Trust A and Deed of Trust B and Debenture 2012 will together be: "institutional financing documents".
+Deed of Trust A and Deed of Trust B and Debenture 2012 will together be known as the "Institutional Financing Documents".

-For further information pertaining to the loan balance of these institutional financing documents, the financial covenants and DBS compliance with them and other primary restrictions applicable to DBS under the institutional financing documents, see Notes 14 and 27 to DBS's 2013 financial statements.
+For further information pertaining to the loan balance of these institutional financing documents, the financial covenants and DBS compliance with them and other primary restrictions applicable to DBS under the institutional financing documents, see Notes 14 and 26 to DBS 2014 financial statements.
+Also see Note 10.1 to the 2014 financial statements.